Denmark: Government and politics

 Politics in Denmark operate under a framework laid out in the Constitution of Denmark.
-First written in 1849, it establishes a sovereign state in the form of a constitutional monarchy, with a representative parliamentary system.
+First written in 1849, it establishes a sovereign state in the form of a constitutional monarchy, with a representative unicameral parliamentary system.
 The monarch officially retains executive power and presides over the Council of State (privy council).
 In practice, the duties of the monarch are strictly representative and ceremonial, such as the formal appointment and dismissal of the Prime Minister and other Government ministers.
 The Monarch is not answerable for his or her actions, and their person is sacrosanct.
-Hereditary monarch Queen Margrethe II has been head of state since 14 January 1972.
+Hereditary monarch King Frederik X has been head of state since 14 January 2024.

 Government

 The Danish parliament is unicameral and called the Folketing (Folketinget).
 It is the legislature of the Kingdom of Denmark, passing acts that apply in Denmark and, variably, Greenland and the Faroe Islands.
 The Folketing is also responsible for adopting the state's budgets, approving the state's accounts, appointing and exercising control of the Government, and taking part in international co-operation.
 Bills may be initiated by the Government or by members of parliament.
 All bills passed must be presented before the Council of State to receive Royal Assent within thirty days in order to become law.

 Denmark is a representative democracy with universal suffrage.
 Membership of the Folketing is based on proportional representation of political parties, with a 2% electoral threshold.
 Denmark elects 175 members to the Folketing, with Greenland and the Faroe Islands electing an additional two members each—179 members in total.
 Parliamentary elections are held at least every four years, but it is within the powers of the prime minister to ask the monarch to call for an election before the term has elapsed.
 On a vote of no confidence, the Folketing may force a single minister or an entire government to resign.

 The Government of Denmark operates as a cabinet government, where executive authority is exercised—formally, on behalf of the monarch—by the prime minister and other cabinet ministers, who head ministries.
 As the executive branch, the Cabinet is responsible for proposing bills and a budget, executing the laws, and guiding the foreign and internal policies of Denmark.
-The position of prime minister belongs to the person most likely to command the confidence of a majority in the Folketing; this is often the current leader of the largest political party or, more effectively, through a coalition of parties.
+The monarch usually, but not necessarily, requests the person most likely to command the confidence majority in the Folketing to become prime minister; this is often the current leader of the largest political party or, more effectively, through a coalition of parties.
 A single party generally does not have sufficient political power in terms of the number of seats to form a cabinet on its own; Denmark has often been ruled by coalition governments, themselves usually minority governments dependent on non-government parties.